dendotai/muxa/SPEC.md

 - `--hide-help` → Passed to mprocs
 - Named commands automatically generate `--names` for mprocs

+> [!NOTE]
-**Note**: Some mprocs features like tab width are only configurable via config file, not CLI flags.
+> Some mprocs features like tab width are only configurable via config file, not CLI flags.
 Muxa focuses on CLI-only usage, so these features are not exposed.

 **Temporary Config Strategy** (if needed for future features):